logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_view/offline_api.md

 Batch data for scoring models is created using a feature view.
 Similar to training data, you can create batch data as either:

- - in-memory Pandas DataFrames, useful when you have a small amount of data to score;
+ - in-memory Pandas/Polars DataFrames, useful when you have a small amount of data to score;
  - materialized data in files, in a file format of your choice (such as .tfrecord, .csv, or .parquet)

 Batch data requires specification of a `start_time` for the start of the batch scoring data.
 You can also specify the `end_time` (default is the current date).